 Germany is deeply concerned to hear that some States Parties block the attendance of distinguished civil society organisations to this Conference.
-This is especially disturbing, as the 2013 Review Conference agreed to open the Conference to civil society groups and agreed guidelines on their attendance.
+This is especially disturbing, as the Third Review Conference in 2013 agreed to open the Conference of the States Parties to civil society groups and agreed guidelines on their attendance.
 These guidelines must be respected.
-Among the NGOs that have been denied attendance to this Conference is the renowned Berlin-based think tank "Global"

-Public Policy Institute" (GPPi).
+Among the Non-Governmental Organisations that have been denied attendance to this Conference is the renowned Berlin-based think tank "Global Public Policy Institute" (GPPi).
 GPPi has conducted a number of extremely valuable studies on the use of chemical weapons in the Syrian conflict.
-Germany is particularly pleased that we are able to present some aspects of GPPi's work in a side-event to the 26th CSP organized in cooperation with the Canadian delegation.
+Germany is particularly pleased that we are able to present some aspects of GPPi's work in a side-event to the Twenty-Sixth Session of the Conference of the States Parties organised in cooperation with the Canadian delegation.